Madge Syers

 Florence Madeline "Madge" Syers (née Cave, 16 September 1881 – 9 September 1917) was a British figure skater.
 She became the first woman to compete at the World Figure Skating Championships in 1902 by entering what was previously an all-male event and won the silver medal, which prompted the International Skating Union (ISU) to create a separate ladies' championship.
-Syers was the winner of the first two ladies' events in 1906 and 1907 and went on to become the Olympic champion at the 1908 Olympics, the first Olympic Games to include figure skating.
+Syers was the winner of the first two ladies' events in 1906 and 1907 and went on to become the Olympic champion at the 1908 Summer Olympics, the first Olympic Games to include figure skating.
 She also competed as a pairs skater with her husband Edgar Syers, winning the bronze medal at the 1908 Olympics.

 Personal life

 Florence Madeline Cave was born on 16 September 1881 in Kensington, London, one of 15 children of Edward Jarvis Cave, a builder, and his wife Elizabeth Ann.
-She was a proficient figure skater, as well as a gifted swimmer and equestrienne.
-Madge became a regular at the Prince's Skating Club in Knightsbridge, which had been formed in 1896 and was popular with aristocratic society in London.
+Syers enjoyed many sports; she was a proficient figure skater, as well as a gifted swimmer and equestrienne.
+She won a competition in clay pigeon shooting in 1898, and she competed at the women's swimming championships held by the Bath Club in 1905 and 1906, winning several categories.
+Syers did not enjoy sports that required animals to suffer and was a member of the Society for the Protection of Birds.
+She became a regular at the Prince's Skating Club in Knightsbridge, which had been formed in 1896 and was popular with aristocratic society in London.

 In 1899, Madge met her future husband Edgar Syers, a figure skater and coach who was 18 years her senior.
 Edgar was an exponent of the international skating style, which was freer and less rigid than the traditional English style, and encouraged Madge to adopt this style.
 Madge and Edgar competed together in pairs skating events, and in 1900 finished second in one of the first international pairs events, staged in Berlin.
 They married in June of that year.
 The Syers' co-authored The Book of Winter Sports in 1908.